EidenStill/All-I-want-for/README.md

 # Aliwant
+Aliwant is a "wish list" bookmarking system that allows customers to save desired products and receive automatic notifications when discounts or vouchers become available.

 ## Setup
 Database: MySQL
-**Prerequisites**

-- [`Yarn`](https://yarnpkg.com/) This is the package manager used in this project, additionally the `workspaces` feature is used extensively in this project, so this becomes a must.
-- [`PostgreSQL`](https://www.postgresql.org/download/) This is used as the database.

 1. Clone this repository.
 2. Go into the directory using `cd All-I-want-for`.
 3. Install the necessary libraries stated below.
-4. Create an empty database in `PostgreSQL`.
-This will be used later on for migrations, make sure to use the name of this database for the `server/.env` config.
+4. Create an empty database in `MySQL`, the table named as `aliwant`.
-5. Configure the necessary environment variables on your local machine, check the [ENV](#env) section.
-6. Run the migrations on the database using `yarn db:migrate`.
+5. Go into the directories for the client and server, `cd client`, and `cd server` respectively.
-7. Run the app locally using `yarn dev`.
+6. Run the app locally using `npm start` on both client and server side.
-   > This runs the client at `http://localhost:5173`, and the server at `http://localhost:4000`.
+   > This runs the client at `http://localhost:3000`, and the server at `http://localhost:8000`.
 8. Open the web app on your desired browser using the URL above.
-   > If you want to test out the server via the `Apollo GraphQL Explorer`, you can head over to `http://localhost:4000/graphql`.
-Make sure to enable the [cookies setting](https://community.apollographql.com/t/allow-cookies-to-be-sent-alongside-request/920/7).

-## ENV
+## Dependencies

-These are the necessary environment variables that must be configured to run this application locally.
-You can check the `.env.example` on the respective machines for a quick breakdown of the environment variables.
+These are the necessary libraries that must be installed to run this application locally.

 > Note: All values are inferred as strings, and are parsed appropriately in the application.
 For example `Port` is a string value of 4000, it is parsed to its number counterpart in the application.